 Kavanagh's work has been supported by grants from the Canada Council for the Arts, the Alberta Foundation for the Arts, the Saskatchewan Arts Board, and the Social Sciences and Humanities Research Council of Canada.
 She is Principal Investigator of a SSHRC Insight Grant for Atomic Tourist, a research/creation project focused on the Trinity test site in New Mexico.
 She is currently working on a project related to uranium mining in Canada.

-Kavanagh holds a BA in Art Studio from the University of Guelph, an MA in Art History from the University of Western Ontario and a MFA from the University of Saskatchewan.
-In 2007 she participated as a Visiting Exchange Professor at Hokkai-Gakuen University in Sapporo, Japan, and in 2018 she was appointed a Visiting Artist/Scholar at the Documentary Media Research Centre, School of Image Arts, Ryerson University, Toronto, Canada.
-She is an advisory member of the Atomic Photographers Guild, an international collective of artists and photographers.
+Mary Kavanagh holds a BA in Visual Arts from the University of Guelph, an MA in Art History from the University of Western Ontario, and an MFA in Art Studio from the University of Saskatchewan.
+In 2007 she was Visiting Professor at Hokkai-Gakuen University in Sapporo, Japan, and in 2018 she was appointed Associate Member of the Documentary Media Research Centre (DMRC), School of Image Arts, Toronto Metropolitan University.
+In 2021 she was elected Fellow of the Royal Society of Canada, Academy of Arts and Humanities.